 Dogs secondary socialization period occurs between 6-12 weeks.

 Puppies need to continue to be socialized thoughtfully and often to humans.
 This social “imprinting” changes the dog forever and is the foundation for adult behavior.
 Between 7 to 8 weeks, the mother loses interest in the pups, both for feeding mouths with sharp teeth and psychologically getting overwhelmed with the puppies.
 They increase the interaction between themselves to make up for this parental lack.
 This is when they learn 3 stages of warning: growl or lip lift, step and air snap, inhibited bite-contact with no pressure.
-At this stage they also begin learning emotional control (leave it, waiting etc).
+At this stage they also begin learning emotional control (leave it, waiting for things etc).

 Robert Milner raises search and rescue pups amidst loud recordings of gunfire, bombs and similar sounds.
 The noise is continuous from the time the females become pregnant to the time they go to their new homes at 8 weeks or later.
 Pups climb over piles of rubble, swinging bridges and different surfaces as part of the feeding process.
 His gun dogs are introduced to gunfire at a distance in the first 6 weeks.
 This becomes part of their life experience.
 If these loud sounds are not introduced until after the fear period starts, the pup or dog perceives them as something to be fearful of.